Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-director.md

   working properly

-  When the facilities managers provide the data of people visiting the hosiptal.
+  When the facilities managers provide the data of people visiting the hospital.

-  Then reserving the parking area for visiting specialists by by informating the specific department to do so.
+  Then reserving the parking area for visiting specialists by by informing the specific department to do so.